 Similar story to the 86 Fleer sticker set, the 87 Fleer stickers were inserted one per pack and were produced in less quantities than the regular cards.
 There are over 4700 of Jordan stickers that have been graded by PSA.
 Excellent to Near Mint copies are quite abundant on eBay.

 1988 Fleer Sticker – Michael Jordan (#7)

-Yep it’s another Jordan sticker and this one (in Mint condition) is actually worth more than the ’87 Jordan sticker.
+Yep it’s another Jordan sticker and this one (in Mint condition) is worth nearly as much as his ’87 Jordan sticker.
 Only 2200 of the Jordan have been graded by PSA (versus 4700+ of the 87 sticker).
 Once again, this sticker set was plagued with serious quality issues, making it very tough to find Mint versions of the cards.
-Still, near mint copies are easily found, usually for less than $100.
+Still, low to mid-grade copies are easily found, usually for less than $100.

 Buy It Now

 Buy It Now for only: $2,999.00

 End Date: Tuesday Apr-06-2021 13:22:42 EST